Effective Brauer-Siegel on some curves in $Y(1)^n$: Recollections on the G-functions method

 With \Cref{defcoord} in mind we introduce the following: \begin{definition} Let $S'$, $s_0$, and $f'$ be as above.
-The coordinate $i$ is said to be smooth for $S'$ if $(f'_i)^{-1}(s_0)$ is an elliptic curve.
-A smooth coordinate $i$ for the curve $S'$ will be called a CM coordinate for $S'$ if in addition $(f'_i)^{-1}(s_0)$ is a CM elliptic curve.
-On the other hand, the coordinate $i$ said to be singular for $S'$ if it is not smooth, i.e. if $(f'_i)^{-1}(s_0)\simeq \G_m$.\end{definition}
+The coordinate $i$ is said to be smooth for the pair $(S',s_0)$ if $(f'_i)^{-1}(s_0)$ is an elliptic curve.
+A smooth coordinate $i$ for the pair $(S',s_0)$ will be called a CM coordinate for $(S',s_0)$ if in addition $(f'_i)^{-1}(s_0)$ is a CM elliptic curve.
+On the other hand, the coordinate $i$ is said to be singular for our pair $(S',s_0)$ if it is not smooth, i.e. if $(f'_i)^{-1}(s_0)\simeq \G_m$.\end{definition}

-Upon passing to a finite \'etale cover of $S'$ we may assume, which we do for the rest of this section without further mention, that the following assumption holds for our setting: \begin{assumption} The local monodromy around $s_0$ acts unipotently on the fibers of $R^1(f_k)_{*}\Q$ in some analytic neighborhood of $s_0$, for all singular coordinates $k$ for $S'$. \end{assumption}
+Upon passing to a finite \'etale cover of $S'$ we may assume, which we do for the rest of this section without further mention, that the following assumption holds for our setting: \begin{assumption} The local monodromy around $s_0$ acts unipotently on the fibers of $R^1(f_k)_{*}\Q$ in some analytic neighborhood of $s_0$, for all singular coordinates $k$ for $(S',s_0)$. \end{assumption} \begin{remark} This is essentially a usage of Schmid's results on the quasi-unipotent action of local monodromy, see \cite{schmid}.
+Such an assumption does not interfere with our intended purpose of bounding the height of points $s\in S'(\bar{\Q})$ for which the fiber of $f$ is a tuple of CM elliptic curves.
+For more on this we point the interested reader to the proof of Lemma $2.4$ in \cite{papaszpiny1}. \end{remark}